 What are Intermediate Bulk Containers (IBCs)?

-• Flexible IBCs: These are made from flexible fabric, often thick woven strands of polypropylene, and usually have a capacity of a metric ton.
-They are sometimes referred to as bulk bag, big bag, super sack, tonne bag or jumbo.
-Most commonly, they are used to store sand, fertilizer or granules of plastic.
+• Flexible Intermediate Bulk Containers are made from flexible fabric, often thick woven strands of polypropylene, and usually can store up to a metric ton.
+They are also called bulk bags, big bags, super sacks, tonne bags or jumbo bags.
+These bags are primarily used for storing sand, fertiliser, or plastic granules.

-• Rigid IBCs: These are probably what you think of when you imagine an IBC.
-They have an integrated pallet mount, which makes them easy to move, plus they are stackable, which makes them perfect for storing large quantities in one place.
-Their versatility means that they can be reused time and time again for all kinds of different materials.
+• Rigid Intermediate Bulk Containers are what you think of when you imagine an IBC.
+They have an integrated pallet mount, which makes them easy to move.
+Also, they are stackable, which makes them perfect for storing large quantities in one place.
+Due to their versatility, the rigid IBC bulk containers can be reused to store and transport a wide variety of materials and liquids.
 Usually, they are made from steel, plastic or a composite of both.

 storing substances in IBC